scala/docs.scala-lang/overviews/futures/overview.md

 A `Future` is an object holding a value which may become available at some point.
 This value is usually the result of some other computation.
-Since this computation may fail with an exception, the `Future` either holds a result of the computation or an exception in case the computation failed.
+Since this computation may fail with an exception, the `Future` may also hold an exception in case the computation throws one.
 Whenever a `Future` gets either a value or an exception, we say that the `Future` is **completed**.
 When a `Future` is completed with a value, we say that the future